Martijnde/SDC-Project5-CarND-Vehicle-Detection/README.md

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

+The implementation of the project was quite hard thus I find the Computer Vision parts of the project kinda hard, I also was a bit confused about the multiple classifiers I used, but they seemed to do not work apart from eachother.

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
+The pipeline might fail when new types of cars are on the road and the way I might improve it if I were going to pursue this project further by using deeplearning to keep training the model for the best and most updated accuracy possible.